Options traders see outsized stock moves on U.S. tech results

 S&P 500 Information Technology sector sports a forward four quarter price-to-earnings ratio of 19.5, compared with 18.3 for the S&P 500 as a whole, according to Thomson Reuters I/B/E/S.

-Key sector exchange traded funds, PowerShares QQQ Trust (QQQ.O) and Technology Select Sector SPDR Fund (XLK.P), have drawn notable defensive options activity over the last two days, pointing to demand for protection against declines.
+Key sector exchange traded funds, PowerShares QQQ Trust and Technology Select Sector SPDR Fund, have drawn notable defensive options activity over the last two days, pointing to demand for protection against declines.

 “Some institutional investors are hedging exposure to large cap tech names,” Trade Alert analyst Fred Ruffy said.